 7. EAST CASTLE

-This wide open slope lookers-right of Supreme Point, is a great alternate to pristine powder and mellow pitch of the more commonly skied Devil's Castle.
+This wide-open slope lookers-right of Supreme Point, is a great alternative to pristine powder and mellow pitch of the more commonly skied Devil's Castle.
 Getting to it requires some commitment in the form of a long sidestep from the saddle below Supreme lift.
 East Castle is rarely open, which allows skiers to find powder and steeps days after a storm.
 The sidestep to the top takes between 30-45 minutes, disheartened skiers can drop sooner, but the steepest lines are accessed from the top of the sidestep.